mahakanakala/toxins/README.md

     cd <repo_name>
     pipenv shell  # activates virtualenv

+Install the latest Cookiecutter and Pipenv:

+    npm install

 (Optional) Start Weights & Biases locally, if you don't want to use the cloud/on-premise version:

     wandb local